 Number Title of Criteria Description of the Requirement 3.1 Technical Auditing GreenPower Providers must complete a GreenPower annual technical report at the end of each Settlement Period.
 The technical report must be audited by an independent and suitably qualified auditor prior to submission.
 3.2 Use of GreenPower Generators All electricity Generators used by GreenPower Products must be approved by the Program Manager; and conform to the definition and eligibility requirements of a GreenPower Generator as set out in Section 5 of the Program Rules.
 3.3 Changes to the GreenPower Products and Generators GreenPower Providers must alert the Program Manager in writing of any changes that are made to the operation of the GreenPower Product (e.g. GreenPower Product structure, changes in fuel sources, etc) prior to those changes taking effect.
-3.4 Minimum Percentage Requirement of Accredited GreenPower Providers are required to have a minimum 10% GreenPower content in Products offered to new residential customers for all Products.
-The minimum GreenPower content of residential block-
+3.4 Minimum Percentage Requirement of Accredited GreenPower in Blended Products GreenPower Providers are required to have a minimum 10% GreenPower content in Products offered to new residential customers for all Products.
+The minimum GreenPower content of residential block-based Products is set at 647kWh/year from 1 January 2007 to 31 December 2010.